 Can efficient recovery work for old debts?

 Debts over 12 months old have lower recovery probability, but efficient handling still matters.
-For old debts, efficiency means: rapid assessment of realistic recovery, focused effort on the most recoverable cases, and honest communication about which debts aren't worth pursuing.
-Wasting resources on genuinely uncollectable old debts is the opposite of efficiency.
+For old debts, efficiency means rapid assessment of realistic recovery and focused effort on the most recoverable cases.